Sample donor engagement calendar

 December

-Focus your marketing content on the importance of giving in general and additional year-end tips.
+• Focus your marketing content on the importance of giving in general, along with additional year-end tips.